Florek42/Florek42/README.md

 ## 🚀 About Me

-- 💼 Currently working as a [Looking for a job] at [Company]
+- 💼 Currently looking for a job as a Python backend dev
-- 🌱 I’m currently learning [React, databases, and Python Frameworks]
+- 🌱 I’m currently learning [React, and Python Frameworks]
 - 👯 Looking to collaborate on [Open Source Projects]
 - 🤔 I’m looking for help with [My app web called Finbook]
 - 💬 Ask me about [Bicycle trips or gym]